 - Credit Utilization: High credit utilization shows employers that you're in over your head and can't stick to a budget.

 - Multiple Accounts: Having multiple loan accounts will let your employer think that you are desperate for credit and money.
 And this is a sign to the employer that you are not stable.

 Companies prefer checking your credit report as they feel this is more reliable than verifying references.
-Don’t let your employer judge you by your credit history, make your repayment well on time. if you make your repayments on time and stay within your credit limits, your credit report may appeal to hiring managers looking for an organized employee.
+Don’t let your employer judge you by your credit history, make your repayment is done well on time.
+If you make your repayments on time and stay within your credit limits, your credit report may appeal to hiring managers looking for an organized employee.